apollographql/router/apollo-federation/src/sources/connect/json_selection/README.md

 A numeric literal that is possibly negative and may contain a fractional component.
-The integer component is required unless a fractional component is present, and the fractional component can have zero digits when there the integer component is present (as in `-123.`), but the fractional component must have at least one digit when there is no integer component, since `.` is not a valid numeric literal by itself.
+The integer component is required unless a fractional component is present, and the fractional component can have zero digits when the integer component is present (as in `-123.`), but the fractional component must have at least one digit when there is no integer component, since `.` is not a valid numeric literal by itself.
 Leading and trailing zeroes are essential for the fractional component, but leading zeroes are disallowed for the integer component, except when the integer component is exactly zero.

 ### `UnsignedInt ::=`